What is a sponsored student?

 Evidence needed for University of Bristol scholarship students

-If you have received sponsorship in the form of a University of Bristol scholarship, you do not need to provide a letter with your visa application.
-Instead, the University of Bristol will include details of the of your Official Financial Sponsorship on your CAS.
+If you have received sponsorship in the form of a University of Bristol scholarship, you should not need to provide a letter with your visa application.
+Instead, the University of Bristol should include details of the of your Official Financial Sponsorship on your CAS.

 Evidence needed to apply under the differentiation arrangement